-Further constraints, necessary to determine the initial values of all variables, can be defined in the following ways:
+Further constraints, necessary to determine the initial values of all variables (depending on the component variability, see section 4.4.4 for definitions), can be defined in the following ways:

 - 1. As equations in an initial equation section or as assignments in an initial algorithm section.
 The equations and assignments in these initial sections are purely algebraic, stating constraints between the variables at the initial time instant.
 It is not allowed to use when-clauses in these sections. - 2.
-For a non-discrete-time Real variable vc, the equation pre(vc) = vc is added to the initialization equations.
+For a continuous-time Real variable vc, the equation pre(vc) = vc is added to the initialization equations.